 For more on this see: Reducing Non-Food Exposures.

 As with all appropriate bench science work, preparation surfaces should be non-reactive, non-porous, resistant to chemicals, heat, and easy to clean.
 Stone or ceramic tiles can accumulate contaminants in grout.
 Sealants will contain polymers.
 Polymer-based surfaces cannot be used.

 Dietary interventions also require that preparation surfaces must be efficient to maintain hygiene in the event that food makes incidental contact.

 Stainless steel offers all of those characteristics which is why professional and health-department approved kitchens are almost totally stainless steel.

 Environment – Floor, walls, ventilation PM2.5

-Constant ventilation of HEPA-filtered air is vital to prevent contamination of food with polymer-based and particles which can confound results.
+Constant ventilation of HEPA-filtered air is vital to prevent contamination of food with polymer-based particles which can confound results.
 Air should be constantly monitored throughout the trial and records kept.

 The type and age of the HVAC system should be noted as well as the type of filter used and the ducting materials (metal versus plastic).